 It is interesting to observe this attitude actually existed among Jesus’ 12 disciples also.
 The Bible says it often triggered problems among them.
-Jesus on the other hand came to be a servant.
+Jesus, on the other hand, came to be a servant.
 He came to sacrifice his life for us.
 In the gospels we never find him pursuing his own interests.
-His whole life and ministry was for others.
+His whole life and ministry were for others.
 The Bible calls this behavior “The attitude of Christ”.
-In it we discover the antidote for man’s desire to be in the lime light.
-It joined the disciples and it can unite us today.
-Lets see what does it mean to be of the attitude of Christ.
+In it, we discover the antidote for man’s desire to be in the limelight.
+It brought the disciples together and it can unite us today.
+Let’s see what it means to be of the attitude of Christ.

-I. His humble birth: (And she gave birth to her firstborn son and wrapped him in strips of cloth and laid him in a manger, because there was no place for them in the inn – Luke 2:7).
+And she gave birth to her firstborn son and wrapped him in strips of cloth and laid him in a manger because there was no place for them in the inn – Luke 2:7.

 The tempter came and said to him, “If you are the Son of God, command these stones to become bread.” – Matthew 4:3; “If you are the Son of God,” he said, “throw yourself down.
-For it is written: “‘He will command his angels concerning you, and they will lift you up in their hands, so that you will not strike your foot against a stone.'” – Matthew 4:6)
+For it is written: “‘He will command his angels concerning you, and they will lift you up in their hands so that you will not strike your foot against a stone.'” – Matthew 4:6

 and saying, “You who were going to destroy the sanctuary and rebuild it in three days—save yourself!
-If you’re the Son of God, come down from the cross!” – Matthew 27:40)
+If you’re the Son of God, come down from the cross!” – Matthew 27:40

-C. The divestment of heavenly privileges and glory was the key to incarnation.
+The divestment of heavenly privileges and glory was the key to incarnation.
 It is the Lord who had never known any form of sin that lowered himself and made his dwelling among the sinful, (John 1:14).
 Accomplishing this task wasn’t easy, (John 3:19).

 I. He believed man’s salvation is more important than himself, (John 3:16).